 - If you become very unwell, contact your doctor or go to the nearest hospital emergency department.
 If you think your symptoms are serious, call triple zero (000) and ask for an ambulance immediately.

 - You can call healthdirect on 1800 022 222 to talk to a registered nurse 24 hours a day, 7 days a week (known as NURSE-ON-CALL in Victoria), or use the healthdirect Symptom Checker.

-- You can read more about hot weather risks here and looking after babies in hot weather here.
+- Read about looking after babies in hot weather.

 Want more like this?